Rashaan Khad is situated

-situated near southeast end of Mount Binder in Batshireet Soum, Khentii Aimag.
+near southeast end of Mount Binder in Batshireet Soum of Khentii province.

-memorials in eastern Mongolia.
-Surrounding area is full of cave paintings,
+eastern Mongolia.
+Surrounding area is full of cave paintings, various kinds of

 Rock paintings on

 figures, seal imprints and inscriptions in various scripts all of which belong

-to the Paleolithic period or the Mesolithic period are found on
+to the Paleolithic period or the Mesolithic period are found on Rashaan Khad.

-images on the foreside, over 40 on the backside and about 50 on the crest of a granite stone
+foreside, over 40 on the backside and about 50 on the crest of a granite stone

 facing east.
 On the rock west of Rashaan Khad, a high finned, a short fat

 legged and a long trunked mammoth was depicted.
 This figure was much same as

-that of the Kapovoi cave in Ural and caves in Europe.
+that of the Kapovoi cave in Ural mountain range and caves in Europe.
 On another

-flat rock rhinos flocked in 3 were depicted in huge with a high fin, short
+flat rock flock of three rhinos were depicted in huge with a high fin, short